wf-single-cell documentation

 The gene x cell and transcript x cell expression matrices are the main outputs of the workflow and can be used in further analysis of the single cell experiment.

-The expression matrices are generated by collapsing the corrected UMIs (counting each unique UMI once) and summing the counts of features (gene or transcript) per cell to give a feature x cell expression matrix (*expression.counts.tsv).
+The expression matrices are generated by collapsing the corrected UMIs (counting each unique UMI once) and summing the counts of features (gene or transcript) per cell to give a feature x cell expression matrix and are output as a folder of files in Market Exchange (MEX) format (see the output docs

-The expression count matrices are further processed in the following way to give gene x cell processed matrices (*expression.processed.tsv):
+The expression count matrices are further processed in the following way to give gene x cell processed matrices and are also output in Market Exchange (MEX) format.

 • Cells are dropped that contain less than matrix_min_genes genes or transcripts (default 200)